|

 hope that story is not true.
 But knowing the person involved, I

+suspect at least elements of it are true.
 One summer while in seminary, I did a chaplaincy

 internship at the University of San Francisco Medical Center.
 Creed